 Land use planning and regulation, in turn, may not be successfully implemented without understanding the real estate market and property values.
 This is especially true when the character and uses are planned to change through redevelopment.

 Throughout this course, students will gain an understanding of:

-Throughout this course, several "case studies" will be used to highlight issues of land planning, regulation and appraisal.
+Case Studies: Throughout this course, several "case studies" will be used to highlight issues of land planning, regulation and appraisal.
 These case studies are hypothetical, but are drawn from real examples.
 They are intended to help illustrate to students how more complete understanding of land use planning can help produce more accurate valuations.

 The course contains numerous multiple choice exams, interactive exercises, and is completed with a multiple choice final exam.